Molecular Exercise Physiology

 Henning Wackerhage, Kenneth A. Dyar and Martin Schönfelder

 12. Cancer and exercise

 Tormod S. Nilsen, Pernille Hojman, and Henning Wackerhage

 13. Satellite cells and exercise

 Neil R.W.
 Martin and Adam P. Sharples

-Adam P. Sharples, PhD is a Professor in Molecular Physiology and Epigenetics at the Norwegian School of Sport Sciences (NiH), Olso, Norway.
-An institute ranked 2nd (out of 300) in the world for sport and exercise sciences.
+Adam P. Sharples, PhD, is a Professor of Molecular Physiology and Epigenetics at the Norwegian School of Sport Sciences (NiH), Olso, Norway; an institute ranked 2nd (out of 300+) in the world for sport and exercise sciences.
 He investigates the underlying cellular, molecular and epigenetic mechanisms of muscle growth (hypertrophy) and wasting (atrophy) using both cell modelling and whole-body approaches.
-His work first demonstrated human muscle possesses an "epigenetic memory" of exercise.
+His work first demonstrated that human muscle possesses an "epigenetic memory" of exercise.
 He used to play professional Rugby League in the UK.

-James P. Morton, PhD is a Professor of Exercise Metabolism at Liverpool John Moores University (LJMU).
+James P. Morton, PhD, is a Professor of Exercise Metabolism at Liverpool John Moores University (LJMU).
 His research evaluates the impact of nutrient availability on muscle metabolism during exercise and the molecular regulation of skeletal muscle adaptations to exercise training.
-James has also worked in a number of performance support related roles across both high performance sport and industry working with some of the world’s most high profile athletes, sports teams and institutions.
+James has also worked in a number of performance related roles across both high-performance sport and industry, working with some of the world’s most high profile athletes, sports teams and institutions.

-Henning Wackerhage, PhD is a Professor and Molecular Exercise Physiologist.
-He is specifically interested in the molecular mechanisms by which exercise improves our fitness and health.
-Particularly the role of the so-called Hippo proteins in skeletal muscle and the association between the proteome, metabolome, athletic performance, disease and aging.
+Henning Wackerhage, PhD, is a Professor and Molecular Exercise Physiologist.
+He is specifically interested in the molecular mechanisms by which exercise improves our fitness and health, particularly the role of the so-called Hippo proteins in skeletal muscle and the association between the proteome, metabolome, athletic performance, disease and ageing.